Duude92/lazyinject-vite/README.md

 ```

 ## Example

-- `01-vite-sample` contain example of web application, which uses LazyInject as DI container, bundled using vite
+- `01-vite-sample` contain example of web application, which uses LazyInject as DI container, bundled using vite with
+  dependencies in-code
+- `02-vite-sample` contain example of web application, which uses LazyInject as DI container, bundled using vite with
+  dependencies set from lazyinject.config.js

 ## License

 This project is open source and available under the MIT License.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.